HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Experiment

 \paragraph{Clustering Performance Evaluated by External Metrics}

-Table~\ref{compare-result} reports the clustering performance of all the compared methods by using $k$ provided by the data labels.
-The significance test described in Appendix~\ref{sec-wilcoxon} is also conducted, and the results shown in Table~\ref{wtest} demonstrate that GCGQ passes all the Wilcoxon signed rank tests with a confidence interval of 95\% (except for the CONVERT method in terms of ACC), which validates its superiority.
-From Table~\ref{compare-result}, it can be observed that the proposed GCGQ outperforms the compared methods in most cases.
-Out of the 294 comparisons, GCGQ won 290 times, which generally demonstrates its superiority.
+\Cref{compare-result} reports the clustering performance of all the compared methods by using $k$ provided by the data labels.
+The significance test described in Appendix A is also conducted, and the results shown in Appendix C demonstrate that HyReaL passes all the Wilcoxon signed rank tests with a confidence interval of 95\% (except for the CONVERT method in terms of ACC), which validates its superiority.
+From \Cref{compare-result}, it can be observed that the proposed HyReaL outperforms the compared methods in most cases.
+Out of the 294 comparisons, HyReaL won 290 times, which generally demonstrates its superiority.
 Note that six `N/A' cases happened when implementing ARGAE and ARVGAE on the AMAP dataset, as they suffered from gradient explosions.
-In the following, another three key observations are provided:
+Finally, another three key observations are provided in the Appendix C.

-1) There are four performance groups of the compared methods: Based on the average ranks in the ``AR'' row, there are four groups of methods with prominent AR gaps.
-The K-Means and Spectral Clustering (Spectral-C) with ARs around nine belong to the first group, as they are traditional methods without representation learning.
-The second groups would be the GAE, VGAE, ARGAE, ARVGAE, DFCN, and DAEGC with ARs within $[5.7,7.3]$.
-They are all based on the GAE and the latter two (i.e., DFCN and DAEGC) further incorporate clustering objectives for training.
-The third group consists of CONVERT, CCGC, and EGAE, all with an AR of around 4.
-The proposed GCGQ surely belongs to the fourth group with an AR close to one.

-2) GCGQ vs. CCGC/CONVERT: The proposed GCGQ achieves great performance improvements compared to the best-performing counterparts, which is usually the CCGC and CONVERT.
-Specifically, GCGQ outperforms the best-performing counterparts by 16.5\%, 121.2\%, 13.2\%, and 29.2\% on WIKI, DBLP, CORA, and WISC datasets, respectively, in terms of ARI.
-On most other datasets, our GCGQ also achieves considerable improvements of around 5\% in comparison with the rivals.
-Compared to our GCGQ, the CCGC and CONVERT methods adopt a contrastive learning paradigm by treating K-Means as the proxy task.
-Their data augmentation effectiveness relies on the selection of proper cluster number $k$, which is a non-trivial task, because the original $k$ provided by the dataset labels is not necessarily the `true' $k$.
-Accordingly, the performance of CCGC and CONVERT is relatively unstable on different datasets.

-3) GCGQ vs. EGAE: EGAE adopts a relaxed K-Means to optimize the representation, which also requires a proper cluster number $k$, and thus achieves satisfactory clustering performance.
-Even though the training process of our GCGQ is not guided by $k$, it still stably performs the best in most cases.
-The reason would be that even the `true' $k$ provided by the original dataset may still be unsuitable for the fusion of inconsistent attributes and graph topology.
-The use of a given $k$ can be viewed as introducing a strong hypothesis that may implicitly restrict the fitting ability of representation learning.
-By contrast, GCGQ adopts a relaxed clustering objective without restricting the node representations to be concentrated on $k$ potential clusters.
-As a result, GCGQ fosters a high DoF learning, and thus universal clustering-friendly representations can be obtained.

 \paragraph{Separability and Universality Evaluation of Representations}